PinoTsao/Memo/boot/boot.md

 # From Power on to Linux kernel

-出于对底层的极大兴趣，研究了这个 subject: 基于代码, 逐行分析基于 X86 的 Linux OS 的启动过程。本 memo 记录了这个过程的所有细节。
+Out of the extreme interest into the low level things, I have done this: analyzing Linux booting process base on X86.
+This is the memo record all the details about it.

-阅读这些内容需要熟悉包括单不限于 x86 CPU architecture, 汇编，编译，链接，以及各种硬件基础知识等。对于 X86 arch, 具体来说是 Intel® 64 and IA-32 Architectures Software Developer’s Manual, 该 manual 有约 10 volumes, 当引用该 manual 时，本文将用缩写 SDM 指代，如 SDM 1, SDM 2, SDM 3a, etc.
+To get this work done, one need to know but not limited to: X86 arch, compilation, linkage, hardware details, etc. For X86 arch, the authoritative documents are [Intel® 64 and IA-32 Architectures Software Developer’s Manual](https://software.intel.com/en-us/articles/intel-sdm), it has 10 volumes, we use SDM 1, SDM 2, SDM 3a, etc to its specific volume.

 ## 1st instruction after Power-up